Kalluchiachyuth/CRUSH/README.md

 _Dependencies_
 ```
 BASH environment
 bedtools (intersectBed)
 cooler (if using .mcool files)
 python3
 hicstraw (if working with .hic files)
 numpy
 scipy
 statsmodels
 tqdm
 ```

 After these dependencies are installed, simply clone this repository.

 To run CRUSH, you may want to make the tool directly executable. e.g. sudo chmod +x CRUSH/CRUSH_v1.0

-Alternatively, you can call up CRUSH using bash. e.g. bash CRUSH/CRUSH_v1.0

 ### How to use CRUSH